Invoice AI Automation: The Cost-Reduction Math, Modeled

 Key Takeaways

-- $7.00 to $0.20 per invoice: 97% cost reduction on a single process that most firms never measure
+- $7.00 to about $1.40 per invoice: an illustrative reduction of up to 80% on a process most firms never measure

 - Not just accounting: Dental claims, HVAC dispatch, post-acquisition data entry, legal billing.
 Same pattern, same math.